apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

       mountPath: "/etc/doris"
 ```

-Update the configuration information to the needed to deployed [DorisDisaggregatedCluster](install-quickstart.md#step-2-quickly-deploy-a-storage-and-computing-separation-cluster) resource.
+Update the configuration to the Doris [DorisDisaggregatedCluster](install-quickstart.md#step-2-quickly-deploy-a-storage-and-computing-separation-cluster) resource that to be deployed.

 ### 4.Config the persistent volume template
 ```yaml